nihal-5/automatic-product-creator-pos-erp/procurement_automation/README.md

 pip install -r requirements.txt uvicorn procurement_automation.app:app --reload --port 8010
 ```
-Open http://localhost:8010 — it auto-generates a plan from bundled multi-supplier sample data on load.
+Open http://localhost:8010 — it auto-generates a plan from the bundled multi-supplier dataset on load.
 Upload JSON/CSV files anytime to override.

 ### Supplier view + PDFs
-- The dashboard lists suppliers from the latest plan (sample or your uploads) and shows planning status.
+- The dashboard lists suppliers from the latest plan (bundled or your uploads) and shows planning status.
 - Select a supplier to see linked SKUs, branch/DC stock, capacity/safety stock signals, planned allocations, and draft PO lines.
 - Download a ready-to-send PO PDF per supplier; the PDF now includes a branch/DC allocation summary.